chaosmail/caffejs/README.md

 ## Samples

+To run the samples, please execute `npm start` from the root directory.
+Make sure you updated all dependencies by running `npm install` beforehand.

 ### Analyze Deep Learning structures

 The samples `00_*_model.html` load famous Deep Learning Models such as AlexNet, VGG, GoogLeNet, etc. directly in your browser.
 It also analyzes their structure and prints detailed information such as the network dimension, number of parameters and network size in memory to the Console.